efeslab/ada-portathon/MachSuite/README.md

 Also, our validation approach does is not portable across machines.
 For now, the final check to see if the output is correct is not performed.
 We are working on fixing it.
-However, this should not change the computation or behavior of the benchmarks at all.
+However, this should not change the computation or behavior of the benchmarks at all.i

+Set the environment variables COMPILER and RUN_BINARY in the source file setup_riscv_env.sh for RISC-V and setup_native_env.sh for native enviroment

+## For RISC-V, run the command:
+	source setup_riscv_env.sh

-## For RISC-V
+## For native environement, run the command:
-This repo is specific for riscv, we set `CC=$(riscvgcc)` in the top-level Makefile and change the `run` option to invoke QEMU.
-QEMU should be set by environmental variable `runqemu` and gcc with `riscvgcc`.
+	source setup_native_env.sh

 Compile for riscv by command: